-The selection of the best packaging material is a crucial point for food market, because it needs to be versatile enough to withstand handling process forces maintaining physical and chemical integrity and suitable for barrier properties to several gases used in MAP techniques (e.g., O2, N2, CO2).
-In addition, the intrinsic composition of the packed food (e.g., pH, fat content, aroma compound) may have an influence on the sorption characteristics of the packaging materials, while environmental factors like temperature and, for some polymers, relative humidity may affect their barrier characteristics
+The selection of the best packaging material is a crucial point for the food market because it needs to be versatile enough to withstand handling process forces maintain physical and chemical integrity and be suitable for barrier properties to several gases used in MAP techniques (e.g., O2, N2, CO2).
+In addition, the intrinsic composition of the packed food (e.g., pH, fat content, aroma compound) may influence the sorption characteristics of the packaging materials, while environmental factors like temperature and, for some polymers, relative humidity may affect their barrier characteristics.

 5. Microbial spoilage